-Master of Business Administration (MBA) is considered as one of the most prestigious degrees in the field of Business and Management.
+Master of Business Administration (MBA) is considered one of the most prestigious degrees in Business and Management.
 Business schools receive thousands of MBA applicants each year in Nepal.
-There are many colleges in Nepal, affiliated with both national and international universities, that provide an MBA degree to the students.
+In addition, there are many MBA colleges in Nepal affiliated with both national and international universities that provide the degree to the students.

 Well, yes and no. Now, before you stop reading the rest of the post, let me explain to you a bit of my story.

 I graduated MBA in 2019.
-Initially, I had decided to apply for an MBA because I wanted to start my own business and I thought that an MBA would help me to learn about business and entrepreneurship.
+Initially, I decided to apply for an MBA because I wanted to start my own business, and I thought that an MBA would help me learn about business and entrepreneurship.

-Two years later, I graduated as an MBA, majored in Finance, with CGPA 4.0.
+Two years later, I graduated with an MBA (majored in finance) with CGPA 4.0.

 How did that happen?